-The NYT has one of the most stunning headlines of the day.
+The New York Times has one of the most stunning headlines of the day.

 Losses at Afghan Bank Could Be $900 Million